Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Method

-As shown in Figure \ref{fig:ODSS Block}, ODSS Block is the core module of Mamba YOLO, which undergoes a series of processing in the input stage to enable the network to learn deeper and richer feature representations, while keeping the training inference process efficient and stable through batch normalization.
+As shown in Fig. \ref{fig:ODSS Block}, the ODSSBlock is the core module of Mamba YOLO, and in the input phase it passes through a ConvModule that enables the network to learn a deeper and richer representation of the features, we assume that the shape of the input feature $Z^{l-3}$ is in the shape $\mathbb{R}^{C\times H\times W}$, we have:

-Where $\hat{\mathrm{\Phi}}$ denotes the activation function (nonlinear SiLU).
-The Layer Normalization and Residual Linking design of the ODSS Block draws on a Transformer Blocks\cite{vit} style architecture, which allows the model to flow efficiently in the presence of deep stacking. and training in the case of deep stacking.
-The calculation formula is as follows:
+where ${\mathrm{\sigma}}$ denotes the activation function (nonlinear SiLU).
+The Layer Normalization and residual linking design of the ODSSBlock draws on a transformer Blocks style architecture, which allows the model to flow efficiently and training in the presence of deep stacking.

+ODSSBlock can be decoupled into two separate functional components $SS2D(\cdot)$ and $RG Block(\cdot)$ for global spatial information dissemination and channel information dissemination, where $Z^{l-1}$ denotes the intermediate state following the SS2D).